RAPID RETAIN – GEOTECHNICAL & STRUCTURAL EFFECTS ON CANTILEVER/RESTRAINED RETAINING WALLS – V3. (2015 IBC/ACI 318-14) – Ready to save you time.

-This program is the only retaining wall design software that combines geotechnical checks and structural design calculations as one complete treatment of design.
-This is the only rational way to design restrained and cantilevered retaining walls.
+This program is a retaining wall design software that combines geotechnical checks and structural design calculations as one complete treatment of stem wall design.

 - Taking into account the response of bearing pressure when axial dead & live loads are present

 - Computation of retaining wall footing settlement due to distortion & consolidation settlement

 - Design of shear stem key @ the top of footing – bottom of stem interface

 - Calculation to check of whether Active or At rest or in between earth pressures apply to the stem

 - Calculating passive earth resistance when passive soils are descending, ascending or level